AdaCore/spark2014/lrm/source/subprograms.rst

 as it is used purely for static analyses purposes and is not executed.

-.. todo:: We could consider executable semantics, especially for
+.. todo:: We could consider executable semantics, especially for conditional modes, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.
+RCC agrees.
-     conditional modes, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.
+   Target: rel2+.

 Global Aspects
 ~~~~~~~~~~~~~~

 A ``global_aspect`` is optional and names the *global* items that are
-read and, or, updated by a subprogram.
+read and/or updated by a subprogram.
 The *global* items are
 considered to have modes the same as *formal parameters*, **in**,
 **out** and **in out** and the modes may be refined as described in
 :ref:`mode-refinement`.